VMynenko/air-route-analytics/README.md

 ## Workflow orchestration
 The data pipeline is orchestrated using Apache Airflow, which is deployed on Google Cloud Composer.
 Below are the essential bash commands used to create the Composer environment, deploy DAGs, install dependencies, and set Airflow variables.
-To reproduce the process, you need to follow these steps:
+To replicate this setup, follow these steps:
 #### Create Cloud Composer environment
 ```bash
 export PROJECT_ID="your-gcp-project"